pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 The System for Cross-domain Identity Management (SCIM) specification is designed to manage resources and services in applications using standards to enable better interoperability, security, and scalability.

 The specification suite seeks to build upon experience with existing schemas and deployments, placing specific emphasis on simplicity of development and integration, while applying existing authentication, authorization, and privacy models.
-The intent of the SCIM specification is to reduce the cost and complexity of user management operations by providing a common user schema and extension model, as well as binding documents to provide patterns for exchanging this schema using standard protocols.
+The intent of the SCIM specification is to reduce the cost and complexity of resource management operations by providing a common schemas and extension model, as well as binding documents to provide patterns for exchanging this schema using standard protocols.
 In essence, make it fast, cheap, and easy to move resources in to, out of, and around the applications.
 The SCIM scenarios are overviews of user stories designed to help clarify the intended scope of the SCIM effort.

 ## Implementation Concepts
-There are two roles that any implementer in a SCIM interaction must play: an HTTP Client-Server role, and a Data Flow role.
+To understand the use cases we need to understand 4 different concepts of the protocol, that will describe underlying protocol, the different orchestrators roles, how we start the SCIM interaction and what methods we have to execute the actions.

 ### HTTP Client-Server Roles
 HTTP client and server roles are defined in [RFC 7230] - any SCIM interaction requires each participant to play a complementary role.

 ####  SCIM Server (also known as a SCIM Service Provider)
 An HTTP web application that provides identity information via the SCIM protocol.
 A SCIM Server is a RESTful API endpoint offering access to a data model that can be used to push or pull data between two parties.
 SCIM servers have additional responsibilities such as API Security, managing client identifiers & keys as well as performance management such as API throttling.

 #### SCIM Client
 A website or application that uses the SCIM protocol to manage identity data maintained by the service provider.
-The client initiates SCIM HTTP requests to a target service provider.
+The client initiates SCIM HTTP requests to a target SCIM Server.
 A SCIM Client is active software that can call one or more SCIM servers in order to push or pull data between two parties.

-### Data Flow Roles/Constructs
+### Orchestrators Roles
-   Constructs are the operating parties that take part in both sides of a SCIM protocol exchange and have specific functions in the protocol.
+Orchestrators are the operating parties that take part in both sides of a SCIM protocol exchange and have specific roles in the protocol.
-   A specific element can have one or more constructs roles, depending on the type of services that is delivering in the SCIM architecture.
+A specific element can have one or more orchestrators roles, depending on the type of roles that is delivering in the SCIM architecture.
-   So far, we have identified the following SCIM constructs:
+So far, we have identified the following SCIM orchestrators roles:

-Resource Object (RO): Is and object that is going to be manipulated (CRUD) by the different SCIM players, and in the end the ultimate goal to be pass across different systems and to make sure that consistent information is exchange.
+* Resource Object (RO): Is and object that is going to be manipulated (CRUD) by the different SCIM players, and in the end the ultimate goal to be pass across different systems and to make sure that consistent information is exchange.
 The Resource Object have attributes that are define by Schemas, an example of that is the SCIM Core Schema defines in [RFC 7643].

-Resource Attributes (RA): Is one element of the Resource Object (RO), it can have a single value or contain multiple values to describe a specific resource and its characteristics, an example of this can be the different attributes for user and/or groups under the SCIM Core Schema defined in [RFC 7643].
+* Resource Attributes (RA): Is one element of the Resource Object (RO), it can have a single value or contain multiple values to describe a specific resource and its characteristics, an example of this can be the different attributes for user and/or groups under the SCIM Core Schema defined in [RFC 7643].

-Resource Creator (RC): Is an entity operating in a given service, is responsible of creating the Resource Object (RO) with is Resource Attributes (RA), typically we can see this role in HR or resource management applications that are responsible to create resources and be authorities for some or all its attributes.
+* Resource Creator (RC): Is an entity operating in a given service, is responsible of creating the Resource Object (RO) with is Resource Attributes (RA), typically we can see this role in HR or Resource Management applications (like IdM) that are responsible to create resources and be authorities for some or all its attributes.

-Resource Updater (RU): Is an entity that is responsible for update specific attributes (RA) of a Resource Object (RO).
-Typically, this role is use in conjunction with other SCIM roles that allow this SCIM entity to be authority for a specific Resource Attribute (RA).
+* Resource Updater (RU): Is an entity that is responsible for update specific attributes (RA) of a Resource Object (RO) or the RO itself.
+Typically, this role is use in conjunction with other SCIM roles that allow this SCIM entity to manage a specific Resource Attribute (RA).

-Resource Manager (RM): Is an entity that consolidated the resource Objects (RO) from the Resource Creators/Updaters (RC/RU) and make it available for the Resource Subscribers (RS), typically this entity/role is handle by the IDaaS.
+* Resource Manager (RM): Is an entity that consolidated the resource Objects (RO) from the Resource Creators/Updaters (RC/RU) and make it available for the Resource Subscribers (RS), typically this entity/role is handle by the IDaaS.

-Resource Subscriber (RS): Is an entity that consumes Resource Objects (RO) but that is not authoritative to create them or any of its Resource Attribute (RA), normally this entity is only interested in part of the Resource Objects available in the Resource Manager (RM), typically it is an application that requires information on resources that it operate.
+* Resource Subscriber (RS): Is an entity that consumes Resource Objects (RO) but that is not authoritative to create them or any of its Resource Attribute (RA), normally this entity is only interested in part of the Resource Objects available in the Resource Manager (RM), typically it is an application that requires information on resources that it operates.

-External Resource Creator (ERC): Is an entity that has information about resources and its attributes, but that doesn’t understand SCIM, typically it is going to provide the information on the resources to the Resources Manager, using non SCIM protocols/mechanisms, an example of this would be a services that gets information about users from an LDAP server and provide it to an IDaaS using some kind of proprietary REST APIs.
+* External Resource Creator (ERC): Is an entity that has information about resources and its attributes, but that doesn’t understand SCIM, typically it is going to provide the information on the resources to the Resources Manager, using non SCIM protocols/mechanisms, an example of this would be a services that gets information about users from an LDAP server and provide it to an IDaaS using some kind of proprietary REST APIs.

 ~~~~~~~~
    +-------------+ +-------------+   +-------------+ +-------------+